ant-7802/FunnyPrecense/README.md

-# FunnyRPC
+# FunnyPrecense

-This lets you set a funny rpc on your github profile or whatever lets you set a file image url :D
+This lets you set a funny precense on your github profile or whatever lets you set a file image url :D

 Needs a client and a server